 4.1 Needs Assessments

+The regional system planning process established in this Attachment K has three different processes.
 The reliability planning process established in this Attachment K shall apply to all transmission solutions adopted to resolve a reliability need.
 The market efficiency planning process established in this Attachment K shall apply to all transmission solutions adopted to resolve a market efficiency need.
 The public policy planning process established in this Attachment K shall apply to all transmission solutions adopted to resolve a public policy need.

+As described further in Section 4.1(a) below, the planning process in Section 17 of this Attachment K shall be used to identify market efficiency issues and, along with Section 4.1(a), trigger market efficiency Needs Assessments.
+Market efficiency Needs Assessments shall be conducted pursuant to this Section 4.

 For needs identified initially as reliability, market efficiency or public policy needs, the collateral benefits of potential solutions to those needs shall not change the planning process applicable to those identified needs; notwithstanding the foregoing, the ISO shall report its views as to whether a project or preferred solution may also satisfy identified reliability needs of the system as described in Section 4A.8 of this Attachment K. Sections 4.1 through 4.3 of this Attachment are not applicable to the planning of Public Policy Transmission Upgrades, which is governed instead by Section 4A of this Attachment.

-On a regular and ongoing basis, the ISO, in coordination with the PTOs and the Planning Advisory Committee, shall conduct assessments (i.e., Needs Assessments) of the adequacy of the PTF system, as a whole or in part, to maintain the reliability of such facilities while promoting the operation of efficient wholesale electric markets in New England.
+On a regular and ongoing basis, the ISO, in coordination with the PTOs and the Planning Advisory Committee, shall conduct assessments (i.e., Needs Assessments) of the adequacy of the PTF system, as a whole or in part, to maintain the reliability of such facilities (i.e., reliability Needs Assessment) and the operation of efficient wholesale electric markets in New England (i.e., market efficiency Needs Assessment).
 A Needs Assessment shall analyze whether the PTF in the New England Transmission System: (i) meet applicable reliability standards; (ii) have adequate transfer capability to support local, regional, and inter-regional reliability; (iii) support the efficient operation of the wholesale electric markets; (iv) are sufficient to integrate new resources and loads on an aggregate or regional basis; or (v) otherwise examine various aspects of its performance and capability.
 A Needs Assessment shall also identify: (i) the location and nature of any potential problems with respect to the PTF and (ii) situations that significantly affect the reliable and efficient operation of the PTF along with any critical time constraints for addressing the needs of the PTF to facilitate the development of market responses and to initiate the pursuit of regulated transmission solutions.

 (a) Triggers for Needs Assessments